SyDan/kiittnp/README.md

   Pip ( refer to this link if not installed - [https://pip.pypa.io/en/latest/installing/](https://pip.pypa.io/en/latest/installing/))
   Modules : "mechanize", "beautifulsoup4", "requests"
   [IFTTT](https://ifttt.com/) Account
-  Download IFTTT app to your phone.
+  Download  "IF by IFTTT" app to your phone.

 ------------------------------------------------------------------------